Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 On social media, customers are complaining loudly about long lines to speak with representatives, problems with lost bags and excessive wait times or busy signals on the airline’s customer service telephone lines.
 One passenger told CNN her family was on the phone for 10 hours with Southwest.

+People in line appeared to shrug off the announcement, CNN’s Leslie Perrot observed.

+She said passengers have told them throughout the day that they’re standing in line to speak with a person, as most people have been unsuccessful reaching representatives over the phone and the website is not operational.

-CNN’s Carlos Suarez spoke with frustrated passengers in line at the Southwest ticket counter at Hartsfield-Jackson Atlanta International Airport on Monday.
+CNN’s Carlos Suarez spoke with frustrated passengers in line at the Southwest ticket counter at Hartsfield-Jackson Atlanta International Airport on Monday afternoon.

 “With consecutive days of extreme winter weather across our network behind us, continuing challenges are impacting our Customers and Employees in a significant way that is unacceptable,” the statement read.